Who Has the Fastest Internet in the World? [Infographic]

 Additional speedy locations on this list include Maryland, Virginia, Texas, Rhode Island, and New York.

-South Korea has the fastest mobile Internet
+South Korea has the fastest Internet in the world for mobile

 At an average connection speed of 52.4 MB/s, South Korea has the fastest mobile Internet speed in the world.

 Let’s shift our focus away from home Internet access for a moment and take a look at mobile.
 Do you think the United States has fast mobile Internet access?
-Here’s the top 10:

 The US doesn’t crack the top 10 mobile Internet speeds